cmcconnell1/suricata-container/BUILD_SUCCESS.md

 ---

 ## Final Status

-**SUCCESS!** The Suricata 8.0.0 container is successfully built, tested, and ready for production deployment with all modern security features and 2025 enhancements!
+The Suricata ver 8.0.0 container is successfully built, tested, and ready for deployment with all modern security features and 2025 enhancements.

-**Ready for Production Use**